EkhlasMridha/react-cool-scrollbar/readme.md

 ## Props

+- `scrollBarVisibility`: This prop can receive 3 types of conditions to make the scrollbar visible on the UI.

+* `always`: Scrollbar will be always visible.
+* `onhover`: Scrollbar will be visible on hover the scroll container.
+* `onscroll`: Scrollbar will be visible on scrolling the page.

 - `scrollerWidth` : Receives a `number` as input to set the width of the scrollbar.
 - `className` : Can be used to style the custom scrollbar.
 The className will be applied on the container of `scrollTrack` and `scrollThumb`